-The Orange Ridge Capital Timberland Strategy is aimed at achieving attractive risk-adjusted total returns, generate current income, preserve capital investment and realize long-term appreciation by acquiring, developing, and managing timber assets located in North America, Latin America, and Australasia.
+The Orange Ridge Capital Timberland Strategy is aimed at achieving attractive risk-adjusted total returns, generate current income, preserve capital investment and realize long-term appreciation by acquiring, developing, and managing timber assets located in the Americas, Australasia, and Europe.

-The strategy is focused on tree growth, tree improvement technology, and sustainable, responsible forestry management to serve attractive, growing conventional timber markets such as construction, furniture, paper, packing, and emerging bioenergy demand.
+The strategy is focused on tree growth, tree improvement technology, carbon sequestration, and sustainable forestry management to serve attractive, growing conventional timber markets such as construction, furniture, paper, packing, and emerging bioenergy demand.

 Timber Return Drivers

 The primary driver for returns from timberland is biological growth:

 - Trees grow each year, they increase in size and increase in unit value regardless of prevailing economic cycles.

 - This stable biological growth is combined with a unique attribute, the ability to store and increase value on the stump.

 - The harvest option provides considerable flexibility in managing the investment and achieving a balance between income and capital growth.
 At times of low timber price, harvesting can be curtailed.
 Deferring the felling of timber also can allow the trees to gain value by growing into larger-sized product classes that can be processed into higher-value products as the trees will continue to grow regardless of prevailing economic conditions, resulting in better than average timber prices over a given period ensuing investment returns to be relatively unaffected by economic cycles.

 Other important timber return drivers are:

 - Rising global timber demand due to world population growth & emerging bioenergy market

 - Land appreciation due to the scarcity of arable land – arable land is finite

 - Carbon Sequestration & Carbon Credits